 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
 See the

 Penalties for drug offences are severe and possession of even small quantities of illegal drugs, including marijuana, may lead to imprisonment.
-When departing, visitors are thoroughly screened for drug possession.
-See our
+When departing, visitors are screened thoroughly for drugs.
+More information:

 Penalties for some serious crimes, including murder and treason, include the death penalty.

 Homosexuality is illegal but penalties are only rarely enforced.
 More information:

 Public nudity in non-designated areas and indecent language, such as cursing, can lead to arrest.

 It is illegal for civilians to wear army or police camouflage clothing.